 Now, in your new document, go to Edit > Paste to insert our background image.

 Please take note of this process!
-We will be selecting, copying, and pasting a lot of content in this tutorial.
+We will be selecting, copying, and pasting a lot of content in this tutorial, a key step in making scrapbook page layouts.
 If you forget how to do so, make sure to come back to this part of the tutorial to review.

 Here's an example of where we are, right now, below.
 Notice that my image has been automatically pasted onto a new layer.